josharnow/Algos/README.md

 # Algos
-Various algorithms I have designed to solve problems
+Various algorithms I have designed to solve problems.